sanctuarycomputer/studio/MANUAL/docs/master/01-who-we-are/01-sanctucompu.md

 Sanctuary Computer is an artful user interface studio on the Bowery in New York City.
 We partner with some of NYC’s best design shops and startups, employ modern technologies, share profit, learn together, and push each other to be better.

-Sanctu started in February, 2015, as a type of Visa hack.
-You see - it's possible to apply for a Visa through a company that you happen to have ownership interest in, and as an Australian person hoping to work with a variety of US companies, that was my only route (these days I'm a greencard holder).

-It wasn't until January 2016 that Sebastian joined Sanctuary - we moved into [New Inc](http://www.newinc.org/) (the New Museum's Incubator space) alongside our buddies, [Playlab](http://www.playlab.org/), and started working with [Dame Products](https://www.dameproducts.com/) & [Dig Inn](https://itunes.apple.com/us/app/dig-inn/id900117346?mt=8).
+I started the company in 2015, but it wasn't until January 2016 that Sebastian joined Sanctuary - we moved into [New Inc](http://www.newinc.org/) (the New Museum's Incubator space) alongside our buddies, [Playlab](http://www.playlab.org/), and started working with [Dame Products](https://www.dameproducts.com/) & [Dig Inn](https://itunes.apple.com/us/app/dig-inn/id900117346?mt=8).
 We grew organically from there through word of mouth, and we're happy to say that in the time we've been a company, we've never once needed to cold-pitch for work, or take investment.

 ## How we're different